bananoman666/bananoman666/README.md

 bananoman666/bananoman666 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+BENISCOIN.

+SUPPLY

+1trillion.69

+fairly distrubuted in the beniscoin faucet discord

+i created the NFT, not NFT's, but the no fee transaction, you CUCK

 hey fuckos, i'm banksy too.

 this is where i will make benis coin.